As a startup, how many logo variations have you created for your brand identity?

 As you can see in the graphic above, the vertical/stacked version of Wendy’s logo is the primary logo used for officially brand items

-Wendy’s alternate logos consists of a horizontal, icon, and workmark used for other forms of media where the main logo won’t be suitable.
+Wendy’s alternate logos consists of a horizontal, icon, and wordmark used for other forms of media where the main logo won’t be suitable.

 Why Do You Need Multiple Versions?

-As mentioned earlier, creating a family of logos will help you project a cohesive visual representation of your brand across any format or setting.
+As mentioned earlier, creating a family of logos will help you present a cohesive visual representation of your brand across any format or setting.

 - You create your website header, letterheads, and business cards where the horizontal version of your logo looks best